 1 large egg yolk

-1 1/2 tsps lemon juice
+1 1/2 teaspoons lemon juice

 1/2 cup heavy cream

-Blood Orange Gelee (Blood Orange Mirror recipe from above)
+Blood Orange Gelee recipe above

-1 Preheat oven to 350F.
+1 Preheat oven to 350 F.

 2. Spread the salted cashew-ginger graham combination onto a parchment or silpat lined baking sheet, squeezing some of it into clumps.
 Bake for about 20-25 minutes, stirring it once or twice to prevent burnt pieces, until lightly toasted.